People are always asking me if affiliate marketing is a real business. Yes, it certainly is!

 - Had detailed reviews and cited external sources

 - Focused on the “best of” review format and didn’t publish many individual reviews

 A good portion of Wirecutter’s affiliate revenue comes from the Amazon Associates program.
 I’m willing to speculate that the site is Amazon’s largest affiliate.

 Wirecutter’s reviews are some of the best out there.
 If you plan on writing any reviews in your niche, I suggest you look at the format the site uses and how can you improve upon it.

 Acquired By: LendingTree Inc.

 Reasons for Success

-Student Loan Hero solved a niche for an every growing problem in the United States – student loan debt.
-It is estimated student loan debt is over $1 trillion.
-So Student Loan Hero helped students decrease their debt load.
-They were successful because they:
+Student Loan Hero filled a niche relating to a growing problem in the United States: student loan debt.
+The estimated total student loan debt is over $1 trillion.

 - Had a comprehensive SEO strategy covering every aspect of student debt and ancillary topics